-The following is our unbiased KoreanClass101 Review.
-Please note that there are affiliate links in this post, but we only recommend stuff that we’ve have tested and genuinely like!
+Editor’s Note: The following is our honest KoreanClass101 Review.
+Please note that there are affiliate links in this post, but we only recommend products that we’ve have tested and actually use!
+The information in this review was last updated Feb 12th, 2023.

 So why learn Korean?
 Aside from the obvious reasons it is beneficial to learn another language, learning Korean has many benefits: it is the language of the worlds 13th largest economy, and it is the language of one of the most vibrant, diverse and beautiful peninsulas on the planet.
 Also, knowing Korean will help you to fully enjoy K-pop, Korean Dramas, and some of the best food in the world.